Gijs6/school.gijs6.nl/site/6VWO/TW1/entl_literatuur.md

 ## The Yellow Wallpaper

-**The Yellow Wallpaper** is a short story written by American writer **Charlotte Perkins Gilman** in 1892.
-The story is an important work of **feminist literature**.

-The story is a collection of first-person narrated journal entries.
+**The Yellow Wallpaper**, written by Charlotte Perkins Gilman in 1892, is an important work of feminist literature.
+The story follows a woman who is forced to undergo a rest cure for her postpartum depression and slowly descends into madness.
+It's told through first-person journal entries.

 ### Historical context